From June of 2017 Onwards.

 On Going Home

-Once I was breathing better and I had been given my meds for the month, there was a little bit of time until my next chemo session that was scheduled mid-September.
-I was finding my feet again after more than three months in the city, in and out of the transplant ward, enduring debilitating illnesses and time away from home I had not expected.
+Once I was breathing better and I had been given my meds for the month, there was a little bit of time until my next chemo session, which was scheduled mid-September.
+I was finding my feet again after more than three months in the city, in and out of the transplant ward, enduring debilitating illnesses and time away from home, which I had not expected.
 There was a little more than two weeks that I could be home, recharge and find some way to settle into this new regime of travelling to the city once a month, do the chemo, recover, and Go Home!

 Of course, the Grove was a mess.
-An ele had snapped a couple of large Mopanes at the fireplace but they were aligned with the log wall that I salvaged from being burnt.
-It was my aloes and succulents along the facing wall of the bungalow that had had their share of teeth.
-An ele had eaten the bigger plants, duiker and porcupine had leveled the rest and the bandits were clearly back, having dug up snails and grubs and uprooted the mini aloes before they could flower.
+An ele had snapped a couple of large Mopanes at the fireplace, but they were aligned with the log wall made up of logs that I had salvaged from being burned.
+It was my aloes and succulents along the facing wall of the bungalow that had had their share of being a buffet.
+An ele had eaten the bigger plants, duiker and porcupine had levelled the rest, and the bandits were clearly back, having dug up snails and grubs and uprooted the mini aloes before they could flower.
 The Bandits being Meep and his crew of Banded Mongoose.

-For the days that followed, squirrels were in their hole in the Knobthorn, Monty the monitor prowled about and there was water in the birdbath with resident waxbills, tits and finches and all I wanted to do was take out the daybed and wait for an ele to stroll by, which many did!
+For the days that followed, squirrels were in their hole in the Knobthorn, Monty the monitor prowled about, and there was water in the birdbath with resident waxbills, tits and finches, and all I wanted to do was take out the daybed and wait for an ele to stroll by.
+And many did oblige!

-Then came a shocker, my body began to shut down and I was flat and powerless on my bed.
-I could barely move and couldn’t eat, sleep, drink, move.
-I managed to make some last minute plans and drove out the reserve the next day, grabbing a vacant seat on a plane back to what had suddenly become my safety.
-The last place on earth I wanted to be, I had to be, and rather speedily.
+Then came a shocker: my body began to shut down, and I was flat and powerless on my bed.
+I could barely move and couldn’t eat, sleep, drink or move.
+I managed to make some last-minute plans and drove out of the reserve the next day, grabbing a vacant seat on a plane back to what had suddenly become my safety.
+The last place on earth I wanted to be, but I had to be, and rather speedily.

 Love y’all LOTS!